Colombia (Republic of Colombia)

 Timezones: UTC-05:00

-Last updated on July 15, 2024
+Last updated on January 4, 2025

 How to get to Tatacoa Desert?

 Tatacoa Desert is most famous for its surreal landscape of rocky canyons and labyrinths.
 It’s also a noise-free area, which covers 330 square kilometers.
-Tatacoa red and even more magic grey desert is a paradise for stargazing, hiking and wildlife watching.
+Tatacoa red and even more magic gray desert is a paradise for stargazing, hiking and wildlife watching.
 It’s an absolute must to visit in your Colombian itinerary.

 How to get to Tatacoa Desert from Bogota?